PatrickLang/kubernetes-windows-dev/README.md

 1. Get the SSH config with `vagrant ssh-config | Out-File -Encoding ascii k8s-dev.ssh.config`
 2. Copy the files out with SCP `scp -F .\k8s-dev.ssh.config k8s-dev:~/go/src/k8s.io/kubernetes/_output/dockerized/bin/windows/amd64/* .`

-### Upgrading in-place
+### Installing your build

-The Windows binaries (typically in `c:\k`) can easily be replaced for testing or upgrades.
+The Windows node binaries (typically in `c:\k`) can easily be replaced for testing or upgrades.
 The general process is:

 1. Copy the new binaries to an easily accessible location - Azure Files or Google Cloud Storage work great.
 2. `kubectl drain <node>`